nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `appointment add s/SERVICE p/PET d/DATE`

-Example of usage: 还没写
+Example of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`
+`appointment add s/bath p/Muse d/01/02/2022`

+`appointment add s/haircut p/Donald d/30/02/2022`

 #### Remove an appointment: `appointment remove`
 - remove a particular appointment by INDEX

-Format: `appointment remove i/INDEX`
+Format: `appointment remove i/APPOINTMENT_ID`
-* The `INDEX` has to be an int within the range of 1 to number of appointments in the list.
+* The `APPOINTMENT_ID` has to be an int within the range of 1 to number of appointments in the list.
+* The `APPOINTMENT_ID` can be found by `appointment view`

 Example of usage: